Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 Recommend locking down Drupal permissons on Production e.g. run something like https://github.com/discoverygarden/secure_drupal_file

 Keep server firewalled in production!
 Don't expose any ports to the Internet asides from 80/443.
 Port 8080 should be kept locked down to localhost only.
+Use `fail2ban` (installed above) to control `ssh` access at the least.
+Set up email on the server using `postfix` or your favourite email server and configure it to send system and Drupal admin emails to you.

 Visit https://github.com/discoverygarden/basic-solr-config/wiki/performance-tuning-for-multithreaded-solr-ingest if interested in multi fgsupdaters.
 Be warned this can drastically increase HEAP pressure if not careful.